Local

 “That is a key feature of the National Register that ensures historic buildings essentially maintain competitiveness as a means of future investment in the urban core in particular,” Starr said.

-Details remain scant about Crown Center role in Royals development
+Details remain minimal about Royals development

 Proposals and projects receiving tax credits would be subject to review by state or federal officials to make sure that they maintain a historic character.